 |Our 3 fold mission: Protect, Provide & Promote||State-wide and Regional Liaisons||How we self-govern|

 Even before homeschooling was legally recognized in the state, NCHE organized a conference & book fair for home educators.
 This annual event has grown from a few hundred attendees to thousands.
-For 20 years, the NCHE Annual Conference and Book Fair has taken place in May at Winston-Salem's Benton Convention Center.
+For 20 years, the NCHE annual Conference has taken place in May at Winston-Salem's Benton Convention Center.
 It is held on Memorial Day weekend, Thursday-Saturday.
-2013's event was our 29th annual event, and featured over 100 workshops, 100 vendors, mentoring, a talent show, teen and alum socials.
+2014's event was our 30th annual event, and featured over 100 workshops, 100 vendors, mentoring, a talent show, teen and alum socials.

 GREENHOUSE is NCHE's flagship publication.